kamwoh/DeepIPR/README.md

 Released on September 16, 2019

-Updated on June 16, 2021
+Updated on September 9, 2021

 ## Updates
 1. Fix bugs
 2. Added training and attack bash scripts (see `training.sh` and `attacking.sh`)
 3. Added flipping attack (see `flip_attack.py`)
 4. Added ImageNet experiment
-5. Our framework on GAN IPR protection is also accepted in CVPR 2021, see [Project Repo](https://github.com/dingsheng-ong/ipr-gan).
+5. Our framework on GAN IP protection is accepted in CVPR 2021, see [Project Repo](https://github.com/dingsheng-ong/ipr-gan).
+6. Our framework on RNN IP protection is accepted in Pattern Recognition, see [Project Repo](https://github.com/jianhanlim/ipr-imagecaptioning)

 ## Description